-Ramallah, March 19, 2020—Defense for Children International - Palestine calls on Israeli authorities to take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of the COVID-19 virus.
+Ramallah, March 19, 2020 (Updated on April 13, 2020)—Defense for Children International - Palestine calls on Israeli authorities to take immediate action to release all Palestinian child detainees in Israeli prisons due to the rapid global spread of the novel coronavirus (COVID-19).

 Palestinian children imprisoned by Israeli authorities live in close proximity to each other, often in compromised sanitary conditions, with limited access to resources to maintain minimum hygiene routines, according to documentation collected by DCIP.
 COVID-19’s impact is exacerbated by these living conditions making Palestinian children in Israeli prisons and detention centers increasingly vulnerable.

-As of March 19, 573 Israelis had tested positive for the COVID-19 virus, according to Ha’aretz.
-Four Palestinian prisoners detained at Israel’s Megiddo prison, located inside Israel northwest of the occupied West Bank city of Jenin, were placed in isolation after they were in contact with a COVID-19 positive Israeli officer, according to Ha’aretz.
+As of April 13, 11,235 people in Israel had tested positive for the COVID-19 virus, and 110 have lost their lives, according to Ha’aretz.
+Four Palestinian prisoners detained at Israel’s Megiddo prison, located inside Israel northwest of the occupied West Bank city of Jenin, were placed in isolation after they were in contact with an Israeli officer who was infected with COVID-19, according to Ha’aretz.
 Megiddo prison is one of several detention facilities located inside Israel where Palestinian child “security prisoners” are held.

 “We know the best way to prevent the spread of COVID-19 is for people to avoid being in close proximity to each other,” said Ayed Abu Eqtaish, Accountability Program director at DCIP.
 “There is no way Israeli prison authorities can ensure the health and well-being of Palestinian child detainees as long as they continue to be in a custodial detention setting.”